ibm-cloud-docs/BlockStorage/duplicate-volume.md

 #### Common uses for an independent duplicate volume
 {: #independent_usecase}

-- **Golden Copy**.
-Use a storage volume as golden copy that you can create multiple instances from for various uses.
+- **Gold copy**.
+Use a storage volume as a gold copy that you can create multiple instances from for various uses.
 - **Data refreshes**.
 Create a copy of your production data to mount to your nonproduction environment for testing.
 - **Development and Testing**.
 Create up to four simultaneous duplicates of a volume at one time to create duplicate data for development and testing.